philipcwhite/MonitoringServer/README.md

-# MonitoringServer 0.3.3b
+# MonitoringServer 0.3.4b

 About

 This repository contains the code for the Monitoring Server.
-The Monitoring Server contains 4 parts and a database installer.
+The Monitoring Server contains 4 parts.
 MonitoringCollectorWS is a Windows service that collects data from the Monitoring Agent and inserts it into the database.
 MonitoringDataEngineWS processes the data and moves it to the correct tables.
 MonitoringEventEngineWS creates events when thresholds have been crossed.
 Monitoring is the Website component that is used to view and Administer the Monitoring solution.
-And lastly DBInstallerCA is a simple console App to install the database.
+It also creates the database when the site is loaded for the first time.
 Please note that this is Beta software and the full functionality has not been coded yet.

 I am currently working on finishing the base code for the website.
-After this is done I will most likely make the install a little friendlier before adding graphs, reports, etc.
+After this is done I will most likely make the install a little friendlier before adding graphs, reports, etc.  I also plan on packaging the services as one installer making the server simpler to deploy.

 ![WebSite](https://raw.githubusercontent.com/philipcwhite/MonitoringServer/master/Website.png)